csaba92b/penny-bot/README.md

 # penny-bot
-It's a bot wrtitten in python!
+It's a bot written in python!